TonicAI/textual/docs/source/redact/generator_metadata.rst

 Combining multiple metadata configurations
 -------------------------------------------

 You can combine multiple metadata configurations in a single call.
-This example configures synthesis for names, emails, and dates at once:
+This example configures synthesis for names, emails, and dates:

 .. code-block:: python